Minecolonies/Discordian/README.md

 ## Setup Dependencies
 1. A level of sysadmin knowledge.
-2. A DiscordianServer setup (unless only using the Utilites).
+2. A DiscordianServer setup.
 3. An internet connection (Lightweight, won't use much).
 4. A Discord Bot key. //TODO: tutorial for this.
 5. A Discord server.

 ## Purpose
 The purpose of this module of the DiscordianNetwork is to connect our network to Discord via their API (using JDA).
-This module also provides certain stand-alone utilites for Discord servers, such as Translation.
+This module also provides certain utilites for Discord servers, such as Translation.

 ## Installation
 1. Download the latest DiscordianDC jar and run `java {jar name}` in CLI.